Geography at Hillside

 The contribution of Geography to teaching in other curriculum areas

 The teaching of geography in our school contributes to children’s mathematical understanding in a variety of ways.
 The children study space, scale and distance, and they learn how to use four- and six-figure grid references.
 They also use graphs to explore, analyse and illustrate a variety of data.
 Children have had the opportunity to create artefacts from other countries, such as South American masks, demonstrating their knowledge of both shape and symmetry.
 They have also had the opportunity to complete dates in Roman numerals of famous events around the world.

 Computing enhances the teaching of geography, wherever appropriate, in each key stage.
 Children use technology to enhance their skills in data handling, web-based research and presenting their work.
 We offer children the opportunity to use iPads to record and photograph images.

 Science, in its very nature, has close links to geography.
 Both seek to discover and explore the world around us, moving us towards a better understanding of our world.
-The Working Scientifically strand links closely with enquiry-based learning.
+The Working Scientifically strand links closely with enquiry-based learning and fieldwork.
 Through topics such as Plants and Rocks, appropriate geographical learning and enquiry occurs as part of the comprehensive science learning.

 Through learning the French language, children gain vast experience that goes beyond just the words they learn.
 Children experience the culture and customs of France, through food, greetings and school life.
 They look at maps of France and use their language skills to navigate around them.